swiftsolves-msft/changeanalysis-webapp-storage-sample/README.md

 # The Cloud Album Web App with Storage

 A basic album web app for displaying and uploading pictures.
 Uses Azure App Services web app and Storage account.
+The Storage account is secured through a VNET.

 ## Getting Started